Courses at IPU

 You can apply all year round.
 Please apply before the application deadline of the semester of your choice

 Transcript of Records

-Students request a Transcript of Records at the end of their studies by sending a Doc Request Form to IPU by email.
+Students request a Transcript of Records before the end of their studies by sending a Doc Request Form to IPU by email.
 Students can pick the Transcript of Records up on campus or have it sent to the address of their choice.
 First copy of the Transcript is free of charge, additional copies have fees.
 Delivery by standard airmail is free-of-charge, delivery by registered airmail or courier service costs 20 NZD or 50 NZD respectively.